Insightful story on how European Union is working together to provide relief for these tragedies.

 "People who are internally displaced within their home countries get excluded too.
 So, millions of genuinely suffering people get trapped in legalese and are classed as illegals.
 This means they can't access refugee status or get other forms of protection."

 “Host countries may be well within their rights to close borders or to deport illegal entrants," said Josh, "but what of the human cost?
-What of humanity?
-Of being human?
-And being humane?”
+What of being humane?”

 “Would people like Najaf survive if they were deported back to Afghanistan, where Taliban previously tortured them and tried to kill them?
 Would people fleeing the Syrian civil war survive if all neighboring borders were closed to them.”